rice-apps/servery-app/README.md

 - Server: Flask
 - Database: Any SQL compliant database

+- JS Build Tool: browserify (with reactify, browserify-shim, and uglifify)

 If you are interesting in contributing code or ideas, see https://github.com/rice-apps/servery-app/wiki/How-to-Help.

 If you want to see what we are currently working on, see our trello page at https://trello.com/b/5cVHeknd/serveryappboard.